Rock 'n' Roll History for

 January 27

-The New Seekers receive a Gold record for "I'd Like to Teach the World to Sing".
-The song received extensive air-play as the music for Coca-Cola commercials.
+The British pop group The New Seekers receive a Gold record for "I'd Like to Teach the World to Sing".
+A reworked version of the song received extensive air-play as "I'd Like to Buy the World a Coke" in a TV commercial for the soft drink giant.

 1973 - ClassicBands.com